Guide to visiting the Córdoba Patios Festival (2026)

 San Lorenzo route

 If you’re hoping for a slightly less crowded experience overall, the San Lorenzo route is a good option, especially first thing in the morning.
-Located in the Axerquía, it’s the route furthest away from Córdoba’s touristic centre and has some of the city’s most charming little streets and quiet plazas.
+Located in the eastern area of the city (the Axerquía), it’s the route furthest away from Córdoba’s touristic centre and has some of the city’s most charming little streets and quiet plazas.

 My personal favourite on this route is Calle Frailes, 6 - called Patio Vesubio.
 This 400-year-old building has been lovingly restored by owners Virginia and Pedro, and is also known as “el patio azul” (the blue patio) for its distinctive blue-painted walls and flowerpots, which are reminiscent of the Moroccan city of Chefchaouen.

-The owners live downstairs and rent out their loft apartment, which is reached by the little staircase inside the patio, shown in the above photo.
-I stayed here a couple of years ago and fell in love with it (and their pet cat and turtle!)
+The owners live downstairs and rent out their loft apartment, which is reached by the little staircase inside the patio.
+I stayed here a couple of years ago and fell in love with it (and their pet cat and turtle!).
+Jump to where to stay for more on this.

 What else to see and do in San Lorenzo